It was 20 years ago today…that we visited the Rock & Roll Hall of Fame Museum in Cleveland, Ohio.

 Should you go see it?
 If you’re into music, I’d say…”A splendid time is guaranteed for all”.
 There’s something special about being right next to the actual guitars and items used by great musicians to create their art.

-When we saw it, the newest inductees were from the early 1970’s, because artists aren’t eligible until 25 years after they became successful.
-Right now, the newest inductees would have to be from anytime before 1993.
+When we saw it, the newest inductees (Fleetwood Mac & Eagles) were from the 1970’s, because artists aren’t eligible until 25 years after they became successful.
+When we saw the museum, it was mostly for Rock artists, but now, a lot of Pop artists are included.
+At this time, the newest inductees would have to be from anytime before 1993.

-No doubt the museum displays have undergone many changes over the past 20 years…but so has Rock & Roll.
+No doubt the museum displays have undergone many changes over the past 20 years…and so has Rock & Roll.